qwerty2323/menu/README.md

 # Menu

-This is an app about :food:
+This is an app about :pizza: :hamburger: and :fries: